caiovigo/academic_website/content/author/admin/_index.md

 +++

-I am a Ph.D. candidate in Economics at the University of Kansas (KU).
+I am a Ph.D. candidate in Economics and Econometrics at the University of Kansas (KU).
 I hold a MA in Economics from University of Kansas (KU) (2018), a MSc in Applied Economics from the University of São Paulo (USP) (2016), and a BSc in Economics from the University of São Paulo (USP) (2011).

 I have experience in Economics, with emphasis on Quantitative and Econometric Methods, Macro-Finance and Financial Econometrics.
 I work mainly with the following subjects: Asset Pricing and Econometrics in Finance.